hhawkins/generator-azurefunctions/README.md

 npm install -g generator-azurefunctions
 ```

-Then generate your new project:
+Then generate your new Azure Functions project:

 ```bash
 yo azurefunctions